uwblueprint/llsc/README.md

 docker exec -it llsc /bin/bash

 # in container now
-psql -U llsc -d llsc
+psql -U postgres -d llsc

 # in postgres shell, some common commands:
 # display all table names